JPBetley/presentations/modern-era-of-php/modern-era-of-php.md

 ---

+#Keep Learning
+###TutsPlus
+###PHP The Right Way
+###Laracasts
+###Other Community Devs

+^Keep growing your own skills.
+There are vast amounts of resources out there to keep your skills sharp and up to date.
+And the best resources out there are other people.
+Connect with them through social media and github.

+---

 #Keep Creating Awesome Stuff!

 ^PHP wouldn't be around if people weren't interested in using it to create exciting new projects.
 So go make something!